Massive Growth and Rapid Policy Change: What the Data Tell Us About International Students in Canada

 Some of Canada’s structural issues around housing and health care have been unfairly blamed on international students and other temporary residents.
 This has fueled growing public concern about the rate of temporary and permanent immigration.
 Public concerns related to immigration have long been a feature of many other Western countries, particularly in Europe and the United States.
 This is occurring at the same time as the current minority government face declining public support, as polling shows, in large part due to the cost of living and inflation, which some attribute in part to immigrants and temporary residents.

 The challenges to the sector of course go beyond what is happening in Canada.
 Trends in individual countries, both sending countries and other major hosts, also have impacts on the flow of international students to Canada.
-For example, about half of the world’s population will have gone to the polls in national elections by the end of the year, including some of the world’s major democracies, such as France, India, Mexico, South Africa, South Korea, Taiwan, and the U.K. Arguably the most consequential of the year, the U.S. presidential election, happens this week.
+For example, about half of the world’s population will have gone to the polls in national elections by the end of 2024, including some of the world’s major democracies, such as France, India, Mexico, South Africa, South Korea, Taiwan, and the U.K. Arguably the most consequential of the year, the U.S. presidential election, has resulted in the reelection of former President Donald Trump.
 These elections will likely shape global mobility trends, including those impacting Canada, in the immediate years to come.

 A Profile of International Students in Canada Until the Recent Policy Changes